coltongit/node-google-translate/README.md

 **Callbacks**: All methods take a callback as their last parameter.
 Upon method completion, callbacks are passed an error if exists (otherwise null), followed by a response object or array: `callback(err, data)`.

-**Bulk translations**:  Passing an array of strings greater than 5k characters will be result in multiple concurrent asynchronous calls.
+**Bulk translations**: Passing an array of strings greater than 5k characters will result in multiple concurrent asynchronous calls.
 Once all calls are completed, the response will be parsed, merged, and passed to the callback.
 The default maximum concurrent requests is 10.
 You can override this value by passing in a new limit when you pass in your API key: `require('google-translate')(apiKey, concurrentLimit)`

 ### Translate